RomualdRousseau/Miniish/README.md

 ![PPU signals](https://github.com/RomualdRousseau/Miniish/blob/main/Material/PPU%20signals.png)

 Main parts of the code are in assembler to provide greater control of the timings.
-And this part is entirely based on timings.

 ## Sound Card